 Secure Contexts (HTTPS)

 PWAs must be served over HTTPS.
 Service workers, and many other modern web APIs, require a secure context to operate.
-This ensures that communication between the user, the PWA, and the server is encrypted and protected from man-in-the-middle attacks, fostering user trust.
-This commitment to security is a fundamental aspect, much like in cybersecurity essentials.
+This ensures that communication between the user, the PWA, and the server is encrypted and protected from man-in-the-middle attacks, fostering user trust and enabling safe algorithmic market analysis features where applicable.

 Responsive Design